-- 4. An employee who has no reversion options or does not revert to the classification he or she held prior to the trial service period may request Human Resource Services to place his or her name on the layoff list for positions in job classifications where he or she had previously attained permanent status. - 5.
-An employee serving a trial service period may voluntarily revert to his or her former position within fifteen (15) calendar days after the appointment, provided that the position has not been filled or an offer has not been made to an applicant.
+- 4. An employee who has no reversion options or does not revert to the classification he or shethe employee held prior to the trial service period may request Human Resource Services to place his or hertheir name on the layoff list for positions in job classifications where he or shethe employee had previously attained permanent status. - 5.
+An employee serving a trial service period may voluntarily revert to his or herthe employee's former position within fifteen (15) calendar days after the appointment, provided that the position has not been filled or an offer has not been made to an applicant.
 The Employer may consider requests after the fifteen (15) day period.
 After fifteen (15) days, an employee serving a trial service period may voluntarily revert at any time to a vacant position with the Employer that is: